sphars/yacck/README.md

 * Customization

 ## HTML Layout
 YACCK follows a somewhat opinionated way of laying your HTML.
-See the [demo page](https://spncrhrstn.github.io/yacck/) for an example layout.
+See the `index.html` file and the [demo page](https://spncrhrstn.github.io/yacck/) for an example layout.

 ## Customizing
 YACCK uses CSS variables in the `:root` element to define customizable values, such as sizing, colors and fonts.